SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/couchbase-lite/native-api/database.md

 - The metadata of the oldest revisions (see below for details)
 - Attachments that are no longer used by any document revision

-In Couchbase Lite 1.0, you have to explicitly initiate compaction; in the future it will happen automatically in the background.
-Compaction may take several seconds or more, and it blocks access to the database, so timing is important to avoid interrupting user activity.
-For instance, compacting at launch time would be a very bad idea!
-Good times to compact are when the app has been idle for a little while, or when the app is being deactivated.
-(But you don't need to compact every time the app deactivates; once a day is probably often enough.)

-You can tune the `maximum revision tree depth` parameter (the `Database` object's `maxRevTreeDepth` property).
+You can tune the maximum revision tree depth parameter (the `Database` object's `maxRevTreeDepth` property).
 This governs how old a revision must be before its metadata is discarded.
 It defaults to 20, meaning that each document will remember the history of its latest 20 revisions.
 Setting this to a smaller value will save storage space, but can result in spurious conflicts if users are making lots of offline changes and then sync.
+Compaction happens automatically in the background to remove revisions older than the `maxRevTreeDepth` value.

 ## Deleting a database